smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 uint256 private s_fee;
 ```

-Bellow are the values for Kovan testnet network.
-They will be updated in the next step, the `constructor`.
+Below are the values for Kovan testnet network.
+They will be updated in the `constructor`.

 - Key Hash:   0x6c3699283bda56ad74f6b855546325b68d482e983852a7a82979cc4807b641f4
 - Fee:        0.1 LINK (100000000000000000)